"Drawing is the honesty of the art. There is no possibility of cheating. It is either good or bad.” - Salvador Dali

 Don’t you need a sketchbook and some pencils to get started?

-To learn how to realistically draw a man, you’ll need just a few things: Some pencils, paper, and rubber will do it.
+To learn how to realistically draw the human figure, you’ll need just a few things: Some pencils, paper, and rubber will do it.

-Depending on the technique you want to use, you can also get ballpoint pens, fountain pens, coloured pencils, charcoal, felt tips, pastels, a sketchbook, or even a graphics tablet.
+Depending on the technique you want to use, you can also get ballpoint pens, fountain pens, coloured pencils, charcoal, felt tips, pastels, a sketchbook, or even a graphics tablet, all of which will create different effects.
+If money isn't an issue or, if you are lucky to know someone with this kind of equipment already, then go ahead and trial the different mediums so that you can settle on your desired effect.

 The Type of Paper